Exploring Breast Biopsy Procedures

 A breast biopsy doesn’t require an overnight stay in the hospital and recovery is usually quick.
 However, as with any surgery, you should be prepared for possible side effects.
 You might experience swelling and bruising of the breast, bleeding or an infection at the site of the incision or injection, or, as a rare occurrence, a misshapen breast.

-To help your doctor prepare for your biopsy, mention all medications you have been taking, any known allergies, and whether you have a condition that prevents you from resting on your stomach comfortably.
+To help your doctor prepare for your breast biopsy, mention all medications you have been taking, any known allergies, and whether you have a condition that prevents you from resting on your stomach comfortably.
 Your biopsy might entail the use of an MRI, so inform your doctor if you have a pacemaker or if you are pregnant.

 Unless you are having a surgical biopsy, you likely will not be under anesthesia for the procedure.
 However, the area might be numbed.